What’s the taste of growth in your life?

 Who put those doors there?
 Without getting spiritual, we realize that those doors were just put there by conventions, or by our fake self.

-Family, society, work, our environment in general, all have conventions, beliefs, needs.
+Family, society, work, our environment in general, all have conventions, beliefs, and needs.
 Of course, they want you to comply.
 They need you to be their idea of you.
 You can’t hope differently in this kind of world.
 A better world is possible, but we’re not there yet.

 But it’s not really the others’ fault.
 Most of the time, we have a choice to steer, to make things differently, to set our own goals.
 Instead, we choose our doors based on pride, on the need for acceptance, on material attractions, on laziness, on greediness, on false expectations.